 Engineering drafter or detailer, mechanical drafter or detailer, drafter, detailer, CAD technician, mechanical design technician, CAD operator, CAD operator in gas/petroleum industry, CAD manager, estimator, drafting manager, drafting supervisor; employment opportunities are also available in related industries such as civil, structural, electrical, electronic, piping, architectural, and tool and die drafting.

 Algebra II, geometry, art and science (physics) courses are recommended.
 Drafting and CAD skills are helpful but not required.
 Computer experience is desirable.
 Following a Career and Technical program of study curriculum would be a distinct advantage.

 Special Equipment Needs

-See the program website for information about downloading CAD Software and necessary computer specifications.
+See the tools section of the program website for information about downloading CAD Software and necessary computer specifications.

 All entering students will be tested for English, math, and reading proficiency.
 Students are expected to remediate any deficiencies as explained in the Placement Testing page of this Catalog.
 Students with single or double deficiencies are permitted to enroll in the major while remediating their deficiencies.